-A) Be made on forms available at the PLANNING BOARD office.

-- B) Include fifteen (15) copies and an electronic copy of a FINAL PLAT layout as described in 155-29 of this chapter.
-Additional information/data may be requested by the PLANNING BOARD for the proper review of said MINOR SUBDIVISION.
-[Amended 08-26-08 per Planning Board] - C) Include fifteen (15) copies of the PLAT CONSTRUCTION DETAIL SHEETS, if appropriate, as described in 155-37 of this chapter. - D) Where city sewer service is not available, the APPLICANT shall provide evidence that all proposed LOTS are of a sufficient size to support individual waste systems as described in 155-42. - E) Include a fee in an amount to be determined in accordance with the fee schedule contained in 155-53 of this chapter. - F) Be filed with the Director of Planning at least fifteen (15) calendar days prior to a regularly scheduled meeting of the BOARD.
+- A. Be made on forms available at the PLANNING BOARD office. - B. Include fifteen (15) copies and an electronic copy of a FINAL PLAT layout as described in 155-29 of this Chapter.
+Additional information/data may be requested by the PLANNING BOARD for the proper review of said MINOR SUBDIVISION. - C. Include fifteen (15) copies of the PLAT CONSTRUCTION DETAIL SHEETS, if appropriate, as described in 155-37 of this chapter. - D. Where city sewer service is not available, the APPLICANT shall provide evidence that all proposed LOTS are of a sufficient size to support individual waste systems as described in 155-42. - E. Include a fee in an amount to be determined in accordance with the fee schedule contained in 155-53 of this Chapter. - F. Be filed with the Director of Planning at least fifteen (15) calendar days prior to a regularly scheduled meeting of the BOARD.
 Included with the application shall be the names and mailing addresses of all ABUTTERS as indicated in city records.
 The names of all ABUTTERS shall be obtained from City records or the Strafford County Registry of Deeds not more than five (5) calendar days before the date of filing.
-In addition to the ABUTTERS list, two duplicate sets of adhesive mailing labels for all ABUTTERS shall be submitted for use by staff in preparing certified mailings.
-[Amended 08-26-08 per Planning Board] - G) PRELIMINARY PLATS are required for MINOR SUBDIVISIONS.
+In addition to the ABUTTERS list, two duplicate sets of adhesive mailing labels for all ABUTTERS shall be submitted for use by staff in preparing certified mailings. - G. PRELIMINARY PLATS are required for MINOR SUBDIVISIONS.

 155-18.
-Application Submittal and Review for MINOR LOT LINE ADJUSTMENTS and Boundary Agreements.
+Application Submittal and Review for Minor Lot Line Adjustments and Boundary Agreements.
+[Amended per Planning Board 08-26-2008 and 03-23-2010]